 - Click OK until you're out of the System dialog box.

-- In order for this to take effect you must close any open command windows and start a new one.
+- For this to take effect, you must close any open command windows and start a new one.

 - Import the public key:

 - Download the installer and the installer.sha256sum.asc checksum file: